sunderee/luhn-validator/README.md

 # Luhn Validator

-This package intends to perform simple Luhn validation for Swedish social security numbers (SSN).
+This package intends to perform simple Luhn validation.